vinaygaba/Learn-Jetpack-Compose-By-Example/README.md

 Each example is meant to be self contained and tries to explain all the concepts that its using with comments.
 Compose also comes with this nifty feature that lets you preview each component in the IntelliJ IDE itself.
-To do so, go to any of the examples examples and the click on the preview button in the top right corner.
+To do so, go to any of the examples and the click on the preview button in the top right corner.
 This is possible if your `@Composable` component has a corresponding `@Preview` method associated with it.
 Look at the examples below for all this to make a bit more